Gerosullivan/Pangur/context/spec.md

 1. **Cat Phase**
    - For each cat (any order), player resolves optional movement and attacks, adhering to the locking rules below.
-   - Player ends phase by triggering `Pass turn to mice`.
+   - Player ends phase by triggering `End Turn`.
 2. **Resident Mouse Phase**
    - Mice on the board attack based on priority rules and remaining attack points.
    - Surviving mice eat grain, potentially evolving.